BlackRock, Vanguard, JPMorgan: Expect Lower Returns

 Using 10% stock returns after the best decade ever is optimistic bias, not prudent planning.

-What Are Institutional Forecasts?
+What Are forward-looking forecasts?

-Institutional forecasts are 10-15 year expected return estimates published annually by major investment firms.
+forward-looking forecasts are 10-15 year expected return estimates published annually by major investment firms.

 Who publishes them: